Rudd-O/qubes-shared-folders/README.md

 * File copy/move between VMs: serves a different use case, although admittedly it is more secure than this solution given the smaller attack surface.
+* `rsync` via qrexec / `qubes.ConnectTCP`: large codebase to trust, plus extremely inconvenient compared to a simple mounted file share, as the user has to (1) configure low-level settings (2) manage the synchronization manually (3) take care to remember to sync up.
+* Syncthing: in principle, it can work to synchronize across qubes, as well as other equipment.
+However, it requires networking, it's a large codebase, and it results in duplication of files across all synced qubes.
 * NFS / SAMBA shared over `qubes.ConnectTCP`: this solution is much simpler, because it requires zero configuration.
 This solution should also, by some metrics, be less risky than NFS and SAMBA,